ai-dock/python/README.md

 ## Security

+All ai-dock containers are interactive and will not drop root privileges.
+You should ensure that your docker daemon runs as an unprivileged user.

+### System

+A system user will be created at startup.
+The UID will be either 1000 or will match the UID of the `$WORKSPACE` bind mount.

+The user will share the root user's ssh public key.

+Some processes may start in the user context for convenience only.

+### Web Services

-By default, all exposed web services other than the port redirect page are protected by HTTP basic authentication.
+By default, all exposed web services are protected by a single login form at `:1111/login`.

-The default username is `user` and the password is `password`.
+The default username is `user` and the password is auto generated unless you have passed a value in the environment variable `WEB_PASSWORD`.
+To find the auto-generated password and related tokens you should type `env | grep WEB_` from inside the container.

 You can set your credentials by passing environment variables as shown above.

-The password is stored as a bcrypt hash.
-If you prefer not to pass a plain text password to the container you can pre-hash and use the variable `WEB_PASSWORD_HASH`.

 If you are running the image locally on a trusted network, you may disable authentication by setting the environment variable `WEB_ENABLE_AUTH=false`.

+If you need to connect programmatically to the web services you can authenticate using either `Bearer $WEB_TOKEN` or `Basic $WEB_PASSWORD_B64`.

+The security measures included aim to be as secure as basic authentication, i.e. not secure without HTTPS.
+Please use the provided cloudflare connections wherever possible.

 >[!NOTE]
->You can use `set-web-credentials.sh <username> <password>` change the username and password in a running container.
+>You can use `set-web-credentials.sh <username> <password>` to change the username and password in a running container.

 ## Provisioning script